-Now, please allow me to back up and tell you my story, and as I have told you, my story has a happy ending.
+Now, please allow me to back up and tell you my journey

 From a very early age, my passion was learning, especially reading.
-Books transported me to faraway places like the Swiss Alps with Heidi, to Avonlea with Ann of Green Gables and to River Heights, Chicago, the scene of Nancy Drew’s mysteries.
+Books transported me from West Head to faraway places like the Swiss Alps with Heidi, to Avonlea with Ann of Green Gables and to River Heights, Chicago, the scene of Nancy Drew’s mysteries.

 After graduation, I followed my cousin, who was also my best friend, to the Nova Scotia Teachers’ College, because I didn’t know what else to do.
 Three years later, I accepted my first teaching position in Bracebridge, Ontario.
 Even better, I married my sweetheart, Glenn, the following year.
 Our son Jeremy was born in 1981 and our daughter Allison in 1984.

 On the surface, it sounds cushy, but under the forced smiles, all was not well.
-After the birth of my children, some very dark memories from my childhood emerged — memories of child sexual abuse perpetrated by some sick individuals.
+After the birth of my children, some very dark memories from my childhood emerged — memories of childhood sexual abuse.
 I didn’t want to tell anybody about it, but it haunted me day and night.
 I tried to suppress the memories, but they wouldn’t stay buried.

-I believe these incidents literally broke my brain.
+I believe these incidents broke my brain – literally.
 The brain of a child doesn’t know how to process these types of incidents.
 It is beyond comprehension, but somethings tells us it is wrong.

 - I became very weepy, edgy and short-tempered.

 - I felt extreme fatigue, even after sleeping for 12-14 hours.